Skyshader77/Lacryma-Hydra/penultimate.typ

 "The Emperor is dead," said Ordogan.

 Livia let tears fall from her eyes.
-This path was forced upon her by Alexander himself.
+This path was forced upon her by Sixtus himself.
 She began sobbing.

 "The Faith is truly cruel.
 My father, my fiancé and now my brother.
 Has the Goddess not have mercy on my soul?
 Have not I suffered enough?" said Livia.